stoksc/twitterscraper/README.md

 `python twitterscraper/app.py keyword1 keyword2`

-They some poorly selected metadata from the tweets will be stored every 10-minutes into a DynamoDB table.
+Some poorly selected metadata from the tweets will be stored every 10-minutes into a DynamoDB table.

 ##### Built With